manuelkoso/red-black-tree/README.md

 - `RBTInterface.h`: implementation of the public methods
 - `RBTPrivateFunctions`: implementation of the private functions

-In the `test_tree` folder there are all the tests that verify the public interface.
-There are 8 test_tree cases:
+In the `test` folder there are all the tests that verify the public interface and a simple benchmarking.
+There are 8 test cases:
 - Red black tree initialization
 - Insertion
 - Deletion